necst/ddroute/paper_results/README.md

 These folders contain the scripts and results of the paper  **DDRoute: a Novel Depth-Driven Approach to the Qubit Routing Problem**, presented at DAC 2025.

-## Circuits

-This folder contains the quantum circuits generated with Qiskit to test each routing algorithm on the IBM Condor topology.

 ## Results

 This folder contains all the results, in the following format: